 Supports multiple languages.

-Limited customization options when compared to other free LMSs.
+Limited customization options compared to other free LMS platforms.

 Pricing